|Name of the ranking||Ranking Web of Universities (Webometrics)|

 The primary objective of Webometrics is to promote Web publication and suport Open Access initiatives and electronic access to scientific publications.
 The intention of the ranking is to motivate both institutions and scholars to have a web presence that reflects accurately their activities.
 It uses the following indicators:

-Number of external networks (subnets) linking to the institutions webpages (normalized and then average value).
+Number of external networks (subnets) linking to the institutions webpages (normalized and then the maximum value is chosen).
 Data source: Ahrefs, Majestic.

 TRANSPARENCY or OPENNESS (10%)